 – Nicholas Kilmer, Assistant Director of the Money Education Center

-The Money Education Center knew that they needed a solution that could manage wait times for both their in-person appointments and their call centers.
+The Money Education Center knew that they needed a queuing software solution that could manage wait times for their in-person appointments and call centers.
 Unfortunately, many queue management designs were not programmed for universities and colleges.
 They wanted a provider that understood the unique pain points of higher education and had experience in managing those issues.
-After significant research, they found Qless.
-“What stood out to me was that Qless was already successfully implemented at many other colleges and universities.
+After significant research, they found QLess.
+"What stood out to me was that QLess was already successfully implemented at many other colleges and universities.
 Since it was successful for those schools, I knew that it would also be successful for us," said Kilmer.

-Qless offers choices of in-person and callback queues, where the Money Education Center could implement a consistent system across all of their advising options.
-Now, when students need information on anything from scholarships, to financial aid, to veterans education benefits and more, they can join a virtual queue from their personal device.
+QLess' queuing software offers choices for in-person and callback queues, where the Money Education Center could implement a consistent system across all of their advising options.
+For example, when students need information on scholarships, financial aid, veteran’s education benefits, and more, they can join a virtual queue from their personal device.
 From there, they'll receive text updates about their place in line.
-When it's their turn, they'll receive a notification prompting them to return to the advising office.
-The callback system functions similarly: students join a virtual callback queue, receiving notification about their place in line.
+Then, when it's their turn, they'll receive a notification prompting them to return to the advising office.
+The callback system functions similarly: students join a virtual callback queue, receiving notifications about their place in line.
 When they reach the front of the queue, an advisor returns their call.

-The Qless queue management system has been a major success, both for students and for staff.
+The QLess queuing software system has been a significant success, both for students and staff.
 Instead of hours-long waits on phone calls or in cramped lobbies, students can now join the virtual queue and go about their day until it's their turn for advising at the Money Education Center.
-"The Qless approach has improved the experience for students, but it's also improved the experience for staff members at the advising office," said Kilmer.
-During the pandemic, Qless proved to be even more beneficial, as it allowed students to continue receiving the same services and experiences that they were used to, only safer and with physical distancing precautions.
+"The QLess approach has improved the experience for students, but it's also improved the experience for staff members at the advising office," said Kilmer.
+During the pandemic, QLess proved to be even more beneficial, as it allowed students to continue receiving the same services and experiences that they were used to, only safer and with physical distancing precautions.

-For campuses experiencing similar pain points with wait times or with physical distancing measures, Kilmer highly recommends looking into Qless and implementing it in academic settings.
+For campuses experiencing similar pain points with wait times or with physical distancing measures, Kilmer highly recommends looking into the queuing software from QLess and implementing it in academic settings.